 Fluoxetine helps many people recover from depression, and it has fewer unwanted effects than older antidepressants.

-Fluoxetine is available only on prescription as tablets and capsules.
+Fluoxetine is available only on prescription.
+It comes as tablets and capsules.

 - It usually takes 4 to 6 weeks for fluoxetine to work.

 - Common side effects include feeling sick, headaches and trouble sleeping.
 They are usually mild and go away after a couple of weeks.

 - Fluoxetine can affect an unborn baby.
 Tell your doctor straight away if you're trying to get pregnant or become pregnant while taking it.

 - Fluoxetine can cause withdrawal symptoms.
 Don't stop taking it without talking to your doctor.

 - Fluoxetine is called by the brand name Prozac.